FAQ: USD LIBOR transition to SOFR

 - We expect forward-looking term SOFR to develop eventually.
 On September 10, 2020, the ARRC released an RFP seeking a potential administrator to publish forward-looking SOFR term rates.
 More details are included in the term SOFR section below.

 - Lack of credit sensitivity: Another key challenge is that some market participants — notably U.S. regional and community banks and financial institutions — have argued that SOFR does not reflect a typical bank’s borrowing or funding costs nearly as accurately as LIBOR because SOFR is a risk-free rate (RFR) that lacks credit sensitivity.
 Their concern is that SOFR potentially could reduce the availability of credit under market stress, and in response, others in the market have designed alternative rates to better reflect banks’ and financial institutions’ borrowing costs, including:

-- The ICE Bank Yield Index: published by ICE, the current LIBOR administrator, this index is designed to sit atop the implied term SOFR curve and serve as a measure of the average cost of funds for large international banks borrowing U.S. dollars for 1, 3 and 6-month tenors on an unsecured basis
+- The ICE Bank Yield Index (BYI): published by ICE Benchmark Administration, the current LIBOR administrator, this index is designed to sit atop the implied term SOFR curve and serve as a measure of the average cost of funds for large international banks borrowing U.S. dollars for 1, 3 and 6-month tenors on an unsecured basis

-- IHS Markit dynamic credit spread: this also is designed to sit atop SOFR and will be constructed using Markit’s proprietary credit reference data, including over three-million daily price quotes on credit default swap rates, among other data
+- IHS Markit dynamic credit spread: published by IHS Markit, a conglomerate of data providers, this also is designed to sit atop SOFR and will be constructed using Markit’s proprietary credit reference data, including over three-million daily price quotes on credit default swap rates

 More generally, challenges remain in the areas of accounting, tax, and legal, and regulators and standard setters continue to work to address them.
 (Back to top)